 How to Attract More Shoppers to your Outdoor Market Booth

-These are super easy ideas and can work regardless of what type of products you’re selling at an outdoor market.
-Aaaand, it will only cost you a couple of pennies per customer.
+These are simple ideas and can work regardless of what type of products you’re selling at an outdoor market.
+It should also only cost you a couple of pennies per customer.

 What you’ll gain are shoppers who are more enticed to come into your market booth and shop, stick around a little longer and be more likely to remember you and your brand.